Use our free stamp duty calculator

 The amount of stamp duty you have to pay will depend on the purchase price of your property, with different thresholds determining whether you pay a higher or lower stamp duty surcharge.

-As of September 2022, stamp duty land tax must be paid on properties purchased for more than £250,000 unless you’re eligible for first-time buyer relief.
+As of 1st April 2025, stamp duty must be paid on properties purchased for more than £125,000 unless you’re eligible for first-time buyer relief.

-Stamp duty land tax applies to both freehold and leasehold properties and must be paid regardless of whether you’re buying the property outright or with a mortgage.
+Stamp duty applies to both freehold and leasehold properties and must be paid regardless of whether you’re buying the property outright or with a mortgage.

 -